top of page

 We seek motivated PhD candidates with backgrounds in immunology, bioengineering, computational biology, or related fields.
 Successful candidates will have:

-• Experience with programming (Python, R) and analysis of large-scale biomedical datasets
+• Experience with programming (Python, R), machine learning, data science, and/or analysis of large-scale biomedical datasets

 • Interest in therapeutic development and translational research